#Politics

 VIEW ALL POSTS

-The images scrolled down below link to the latest posts from our daily collecting guide, Peter's quotes, notes and reflections from forty years of collecting and dealing in photography.
-Started during lockdown and continued by popular demand for almost three years now, daily posts are sent by email to our mailing list subscribers, with live works for sale and related works to explore, as well as advance previews of exhibitions and events.
+Scroll down below to explore the latest posts from our daily collecting guide, Peter's quotes, notes and reflections from forty years of collecting and dealing in photography.
+Started during lockdown and continued by popular demand for over three years now, daily posts are sent by email to our mailing list subscribers, with live works for sale and related works to explore, as well as advance previews of exhibitions and events.

 SUBSCRIBE

-You can access the previous 800 posts in our archive pages starting in March 2020 here
+Access the previous 800 posts in our archive pages starting in March 2020 here

+Use the #tags below right to search by category and subject.
 If there is a particular subject, era, style or artist of interest, please contact our concierge service for a tailor-made private view.
-If you are an advisor or interior designer, or are thinking of a gift for someone, we can create a specific collection for you to explore.

 • #1267 - Arnold Newman